 Corporate resolutions give corporations the flexibility to make decisions they didn’t anticipate at formation.

 A corporation is a very formal legal entity with more rigid rules of operation than other business structures.
 Without having a shareholder meeting, there aren’t many moves a corporation can make outside of the rules it wrote in its articles of incorporation (its formation document) or bylaws.
 Corporate resolutions allow corporations to engage in activities that aren’t covered in their articles of incorporation or bylaws.
-Without entering a corporate resolution, your corporation could be vulnerable to a lawsuit from its shareholders.
+Without entering a corporate resolution, a corporation could be vulnerable to a lawsuit from its shareholders.

 A drawback of entering a corporate resolution is that it can be time-consuming.
 Under some state laws, the corporate board of directors has to enter into a resolution about a matter before presenting it to the shareholders for a vote.
 That’s a lot of steps to make a decision!
-But without specific rules in your corporation’s Bylaws or Articles of Incorporation, a corporate resolution might be the only way to engage in new activities.
+But without specific rules in the corporation’s Bylaws or Articles of Incorporation, a corporate resolution might be the only way to engage in new activities.

 Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
-If you have specific questions about any of these topics, seek the counsel of a licensed professional.
+For specific questions about any of these topics, seek the counsel of a licensed professional.

-Written by Team ZenBusiness
+Written by ZenBusiness Editorial Team

 Ready to Start Your Business?